Notes on American English

 "Back in the day" means 'in the past'.
 It might be related to 'back in the good old days'.
 Not to be confused with "Same old, same old", which means 'nothing has changed.'

 "BFF" is a 'Best Friend Forever' to the abbreviation-prone youngsters of our 24/7 connected world.
-See 'Facebook'.
+See Facebook and Myspace websites for that milieu.

 "C-Suite" refers to top-level management, indirectly.
 The proliferation of titles such as CEO, CFO, COO, CTO and the like is the basis for this neologism.